420pawan/chatgpt-api-practice/README.md

 # ChatGPT API Basics

-This repository is a personalized adaptation of the [ChatGPT API Basics](https://github.com/Sentdex/ChatGPT-API-Basics) project originally created by Sentdex.

 I, **Pawan Kumar Mishra**, have customized and extended this project as part of my learning and development journey in AI and software engineering.

 ---